 They’ll also probably get “address not found” as most websites don’t update their postcode databases as often as they should.

 Anyway, what is officially known as East Village London, as a harbinger of when villages are made from tower blocks as opposed to cottages is now nearing completion.

-The site is a mix of buildings constructed for the Olympics as accommodation for the athletes, and new blocks that have gone up since.
-These are then split up by a range of green areas which have been generally built up into mini hills to stop the area being a wide flat expanse of boring grassland.
+The site is a mix of buildings constructed for the 2012 Olympics as accommodation for the athletes, and new blocks that have gone up since.
+These are then split up by a range of green areas which have been generally built up into mini hills to stop the area from being a wide flat expanse of boring grassland.

 One of the more interesting aspects is to the west of the tower blocks though — the water reclamation wetlands.
 A series of artificial ponds have been created that will be fed with rainwater from the tower blocks guttering, and there will be slowly filtered and reused either as water for the plants, or to flush the toilets in the nearby school.

 When the weather is as it has been in recent days, then a borehole can supplant the missing rain, and in even drier times, they can take pre-treated water from Abbey Mills and use that.

 The land around the ponds was previously occupied by a refrigerator manufacturer, and over the decades, the ground had become saturated with refrigerant, effectively created a permafrost in the soil.
 That contaminated soil had to be removed first.

 While we were on site, a couple of ducks wandered past having already made a home, and it turns out that there are fish in the ponds, even though no fish were put there.
 They suspect fish eggs being transplanted in the mud on birds feet is responsible for that.

 Some tree trunks look like they have been simply rammed into the ground, but are in fact mounted in concrete to keep them upright — tall tower blocks for stag beetles to mirror the towers for the humans nearby.